 Fluoride: Fluoride may help prevent tooth decay if administered properly to children, but can be harmful in excess.
-US Department of Health and Human Services recommend a level of 0.7 ppm.
-Fluoride levels must be maintained between 0.5 and 1.2 ppm.
+US Dept of Health and Human Services recommends a level of 0.7 ppm.

 Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 Some levels are based on a running annual average.